First Things First

 Seeking the Kingdom

-Have you ever felt pulled in too many directions at once, trying to keep everything together, and still wondering what really matters most?
+Have you ever felt pulled in a dozen directions at once, trying to keep every ball in the air, but still wondering deep down if you're even focusing on the right things?

 Your heart feels steadier.

-The weight you were carrying starts to lift.
+The weight you’ve been white-knuckling starts to lift.

-This is why the Sermon on the Mount matters so much.
-It reminds us that life with God isn’t about adding more to our lives—it’s about placing Him at the center.
+The Sermon on the Mount reminds us that life with God isn't about adding more to our plates—it’s about putting Him at the heart of everything.
+And when He is there, the rest of the world finally starts to make sense.

-Put God first, and trust Him to take care of the rest.
+Put God at the center today, and trust Him to take care of the rest.

 Sherri Stout Faamuli